▶ Africa Estate Agricultural Authority

 Agricultural Experts

-The Africa Estate Agricultural Team: four PPRA-registered specialists with combined decades of agricultural transaction experience across the Free State, Northern Cape and surrounding regions.
+The Africa Estate Agricultural Team: three PPRA-registered specialists with combined decades of agricultural transaction experience across the Free State, Northern Cape and surrounding regions.
 Each expert authors a defined area of the authority library.

 → Visit the Africa Estate Agricultural Team page for the full team profile, coverage map and authority library index.